ditrit/OGrEE-Core/other/man/plus.md

 Where ... is any number of racks (which must be already existing) that you would like to add with each separated by '@'

 Where RACKN is the last rack (which must be already existing) that you would like to add

++ orphan sensor: NAME/OF/SENSOR @ TEMPLATE
+User must specify the path, and TEMPLATE

+Where TEMPLATE refers to the sensor template name (which must be already existing)

++ orphan device: NAME/OF/DEVICE @ TEMPLATE
+User must specify the path, and TEMPLATE

+Where TEMPLATE refers to the device template name (which must be already existing)

 EXAMPLES